JaysParaphernalia/Sound-and-Image-Processing-2026/Manipulating and Analysing Pixels/readme.md

 # Week 2: Manipulating and Analysing Pixels

+Link to code (video): https://drive.google.com/drive/folders/1w59n3zovpWjMwOGFwJgM_Wma6M8JvJ2j?usp=drive_link

 ## Directory contents

-* All portfolio work is in #examples
+### All portfolio work is in #examples

-* \examples\histogram ➡️ Task 1
-* \examples\frierensnow ➡️ Task 1
-* \examples\glitchart ➡️ Task 2

-* \images ➡️ Portfolio work complete
+- \images is where my completed work is stored

 ## Portfolio Task 1:

+> histogram and frierensnow

-    .
-We learned the basics of prcoessing pixels through histograms in class, we were tasked in pairs to adapt a code to its original colour and show three histograms.
+- We learned the basics of prcoessing pixels through histograms in class, we were tasked in pairs to adapt a code to its original colour and show three histograms.

 ## Portfolio Task 2:

+> glitchart

-    .
-We were then tasked to create glitch art by pixel sorting.
+-  We were then tasked to create glitch art by pixel sorting.

-    *Both Tasks Demonstrated*

-Link to code (video): https://drive.google.com/drive/folders/1w59n3zovpWjMwOGFwJgM_Wma6M8JvJ2j?usp=drive_link